sxa/website-v2/content/blog/early-access-builds-feb2024/index.md

 when a build is declared as a release candidate for an upcoming release, you can download a Temurin early access build corresponding to that version on each of our platforms.
-At the time of writing jdk-22+36 has been declared release candidate 1 for the upcoming JDK22 release so using similar queries to those referenced earlier it can be downloaded from:
+At the time of writing jdk-22+36 has been declared release candidate 2 (jdk-22+35 was RC1) for the upcoming JDK22 release so using similar queries to those referenced earlier it can be downloaded from:

 - https://api.adoptium.net/v3/binary/version/jdk-22+36-ea-beta/linux/aarch64/jdk/hotspot/normal/adoptium